03 Mar Is Influencer Marketing Dead?

 - Use Influencers To Build Social Proof

-People buy something based on word of mouth.
-And when that word-of-mouth information on how good a product or service comes from your favorite celebrity or influencer then the more likely the person is to convert.
+People buy something based off of word of mouth.
+And when that word of mouth information on how good a product or service is comes from your favorite celebrity or influencer then the more likely the person is to convert.

 40% of people say they’ve purchased a product online after seeing it being used by an influencer on social media.